ome/omero-documentation/contributing/ci-docs.rst

 	:jenkinsjob:`BIOFORMATS-DEV-merge-docs`

-		This job is used to review the PRs opened against the develop branch of the Bio-Formats documentation
+		This job is used to review the PRs opened against the master branch of the Bio-Formats documentation

 		#. |merge|